pytown/kitefly/README.md

 #

 # You can inherit from Command to apply env vars and agents targeting to
 # all steps with that class.
-Those class properties will be merged in reverse-MRO
+Those class properties will be merged in reverse-MRO.
 class Linux(Command):
   env = {
     "PYTHON_PATH": "/usr/bin/python3"